gupi1337-7/dreamauto/README.md

 2. Unzip the downloaded file.
 3. Open Google Chrome and go to the `chrome://extensions/` page.
 4. Turn on `Developer Mode` in the top right corner.
-5. Click “Load unpacked” and select the folder with the unzipped extension.
+5. Click `Load unpacked` and select the folder with the unzipped extension.

 ## 📜 Usage